-Only a few Centres seemed to have offered these poems.
-However, those that did produced work which was quite often of high quality.
+Only a few Centres offered these poems.
+Those that did produced work which was quite often of high quality.
 Clearly the candidates for the most part relished the imaginative possibilities which Coleridge's poetic world offered them.
 In the main they responded to the fanciful mysteries of all three poems featured with work that was detailed and insightful.
 Occasionally, though, imposition of 'meanings' tended to inhibit exploration of the varied possibilities of the poetic language.